Do you feel short of breath for no reason?

 In hyperventilation, for example, we breathe too much (too fast/too deep) in relation to the needs of the body.

 The typical breathing pattern seen in functional symptoms is to breath too fast using only the top part of the lungs.
-This common pattern of breathing causes levels of CO2 in the body to drop, which causes various symptoms, such as tingling around the lips and dizziness.
+This common pattern of breathing causes levels of CO2 in the body to drop, which causes various symptoms, such as brain fog, tingling around the lips and dizziness.

 Some people get a sensation of air hunger or notice they are burping or sighing a lot, as the body tries to release the excess air.
-Other people notice that they sleep lightly and wake often feeling anxious.
+Other people notice that they sleep lightly and often wake feeling anxious.

 A reset is needed.